BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Summary

-The BC Government **Single Sign-On (SSO)** service, based on the Open Source Keycloak (aka Red Hat SSO) product, provides an industry standard (OIDC) and enterprise-policy compliant means of implementing authentication and authorization within applications that is also simple for development teams to provision, utilize and manage.
+The BC Government **Single Sign-On (SSO)** service, based on the Open Source Keycloak (aka Red Hat SSO) product, provides an industry standard (OIDC) and enterprise-policy compliant means of implementing authentication and authorization within applications that are also simple for development teams to provision, utilize and manage.

 Development teams are provisioned a set of `realm`s within a multi-tenant instance of Keycloak running in the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) platform that can be self-administered and customized to the needs of one or more applications.

 Each realm will be configured with a set of centrally-managed identity providers (such as BCeID, IDIR, and GitHub) based on the needs of the team.
-Teams may add integrations with other identity providers within their realms based on their needs.
+Teams may add integrations with other identity providers within their realms based on their needs (e.g. BC Services Card).

 ### Features & Functions